 Over Easy: 4 Gentle Alternatives to Inversions

 On the other hand, these postures are quite challenging.
-They require considerable core strength, an open shoulder girdle, and physical awareness of how to use these things together in order to achieve the postures.
-Not to mention the fear of falling that many people experience.
+They require considerable core strength, an open shoulder girdle, and physical awareness of how to use these things together to achieve them, not to mention the fear of falling that many people experience.

 Absolutely not.
 With wise modifications, the benefits of yoga are open to all people.
-Any pose that has the head notably below the heart is classified as an inversion.
-Many such postures—such as the four following ones—are far less strenuous, more accessible to practice, and sometimes safer than the traditional inversions.
-These postures are easily incorporated into an easy yoga sequence at home.
+Any pose with the head, notably below the heart, is classified as an inversion.
+Many such postures—such as the four following ones—are far less strenuous, more accessible to practice, and sometimes safer than traditional inversions.
+These postures are easily incorporated into a yoga sequence at home.

 1. a mat